MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-camerabarcode-get-started.md

 ## Step 3: Define your device selector

+Use one of the [**BarcodeScanner.GetDeviceSelector**](/uwp/api/windows.devices.pointofservice.barcodescanner.getdeviceselector) methods to obtain a [**BarcodeScanner**](/uwp/api/windows.devices.pointofservice.barcodescanner) object for each connected barcode scanner.

 ### Option A: Find all barcode scanners

-Use <xref:Windows.Devices.PointOfService.BarcodeScanner.GetDeviceSelector%2A?displayProperty=nameWithType> to retrieve an Advanced Query Syntax (AQS) string for listing the available barcode scanners.

 ```Csharp
 string selector = BarcodeScanner.GetDeviceSelector();
 ```

-### Option B: Scoping device selector to connection type

-Use <xref:Windows.Devices.PointOfService.BarcodeScanner.GetDeviceSelector(Windows.Devices.PointOfService.PosConnectionTypes)?displayProperty=nameWithType> to retrieve an Advanced Query Syntax (AQS) string for listing the available barcode scanners over the specified connection types.
+### Option B: Find all barcode scanners based on scope (for this example, we filter on [Local](/uwp/api/windows.devices.pointofservice.posconnectiontypes) connection type)

 ```Csharp
 string selector = BarcodeScanner.GetDeviceSelector(PosConnectionTypes.Local);
 DeviceInformationCollection deviceCollection = await DeviceInformation.FindAllAsync(selector);
 ```

-## Step 4: Enumerate all barcode scanners
+## Step 4: Enumerate barcode scanners

-If you do not expect the list of devices to change over the lifespan of your application you can enumerate a snapshot just once with [DeviceInformation.FindAllAsync](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync), but if you believe that the list of barcode scanners could change over the lifespan of your application you should use a [DeviceWatcher](/uwp/api/windows.devices.enumeration.devicewatcher) instead.
+If you do not expect the list of devices to change during the lifespan of your application, use [**DeviceInformation.FindAllAsync**](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync) to get a one-time snapshot.
+However, if the list of barcode scanners could change during the lifespan of your application, use a [**DeviceWatcher**](/uwp/api/windows.devices.enumeration.devicewatcher) instead.

-> [!Important]
+> [!IMPORTANT]
-> Each PointOfService object (such as <xref:Windows.Devices.PointOfService.BarcodeScanner>, <xref:Windows.Devices.PointOfService.MagneticStripeReader>, <xref:Windows.Devices.PointOfService.PosPrinter>, and so on) supports a GetDefaultAsync method to enumerate the PointOfService devices.
-However, this simply returns the first device found in the class, which can change from session to session.
+> Using [**GetDefaultAsync**](/uwp/api/windows.devices.pointofservice.barcodescanner.getdefaultasync) to enumerate [**PointOfService**](/uwp/api/windows.devices.pointofservice) devices can result in inconsistent behavior as it only returns the first device found in the class (which can change from session to session).

-### Option A: Enumerate a snapshot of barcode scanners
+### Option A: Enumerate a snapshot of all connected barcode scanners based on the *selector* created in Step 3

-This example shows how to enumerate the currently detected barcode scanners using <xref:Windows.Devices.Enumeration.DeviceInformation.FindAllAsync?displayProperty=nameWithType>.
+In this snippet, we create a [DeviceInformationCollection](/uwp/api/windows.devices.enumeration.deviceinformationcollection) object and use ****[**DeviceInformation.FindAllAsync**](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync) to populate it.

 ```Csharp
 DeviceInformationCollection deviceCollection = await DeviceInformation.FindAllAsync(selector);
 ```

 > [!TIP]
-> See [*Enumerate a snapshot of devices*](./enumerate-devices.md#enumerate-a-snapshot-of-devices) for more information on using *FindAllAsync*.
+> See [Enumerate a snapshot of devices](enumerate-devices.md#enumerate-a-snapshot-of-devices)  for more information on using [**DeviceInformation.FindAllAsync**](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync).

-### Option B: Enumerate available barcode scanners and watch for changes to the available scanners
+### Option B: Enumerate available barcode scanners based on the *selector* created in Step 3 and watch for changes to that collection

-This example shows how to create a watcher for changes to the collection of currently detected barcode scanners using <xref:Windows.Devices.Enumeration.DeviceInformation.CreateWatcher><xref:Windows.Devices.Enumeration.DeviceInformation.CreateWatcher(System.String)?displayProperty=nameWithType>.
+In this snippet, we create a [**DeviceWatcher**](/uwp/api/windows.devices.enumeration.devicewatcher) using [**DeviceInformation.CreateWatcher**](/uwp/api/windows.devices.enumeration.deviceinformation.createwatcher).

 ```Csharp
 DeviceWatcher deviceWatcher = DeviceInformation.CreateWatcher(selector);